 But it’s a long war in another sense, too, because we of the West been fighting it, through periods active and quiet, since Muhammad first declared as Allah’s command:

 Is there a grand lesson in all this?
 I don’t know.
-What I do know, however, is that people who think this “long war” will end quickly and easily, even by simply declaring it over, are only fooling themselves.
-As long as there remains in Islam a compulsion to fight everyone else until they submit:
+What I do know, however, is that people who think this “long war” will end quickly and easily are only fooling themselves.
+As long as there remains in Islam a compulsion to fight everyone else until they submit, this war will go on: